Enteee/duckpond.ch/_drafts/migrate-a-git-repository-with-submodules.md

 shell command in each **checked out submodule** [^1].
 This means you have to run `git submodule update --init --recursive` first.
 Which will connect and clone to the originally referenced repository.
 This was not possible in my environment.
-Also looping over all submodules in a shell script, without `git submodule foreach`, is not trivial [^2][^3].
+Also, looping over all submodules in a shell script, without `git submodule foreach`, is not trivial [^2][^3].
 Hence, I had to implement [a looping mechanism](https://github.com/Enteee/git-submodule-url-rewrite/blob/3d52c605330bebe48c5373fcb5b13dfe8e2264c0/git-submodule-url-rewrite#L109) which does not rely on `git submodule foreach`.